Whatsapp

 Research suggests that the Coricancha existed before Inca times.
 Its original name was Inticancha (Temple of the Sun) and its original walls were made by the Ayamarcas in the 13th century, approximately.

-In the 15th century, when the Inca emperor Pachacutec assumed power, beautification works were carried out throughout the city of Cusco.
+In the 15th century, when the Inca emperor Pachacutec assumed power, beautification works were carried out throughout the city of Cusco Peru.
 The Inticancha was renamed Coricancha.
 Huge walls were built (the finest in the entire empire) and lined with sheets of gold, silver and precious stones.

 The Coricancha housed shrines to the different Inca gods.
 The most important was the shrine to the sun.
 It is believed that it was surrounded by gold while the temple of the moon, silver.

-In the 16th century, after the Spanish invasion, the Coricancha was looted.
+In the 16th century, after the Spanish invasion, the koricancha was looted.
 Some chroniclers suggest that the gold was transferred to Cajamarca to pay for Atahualpa's ransom.

 The temple was owned by Francisco Pizarro who assigned it to the Dominican order who built the church and convent of Santo Domingo.